Robo-Charged Surgeons: Are You Ready for the Future of Healthcare?

 Researchers working on an autonomous device have discovered the answer.
-Named STAR (Smart Tissue Autonomous Robot), the robo-surgeon stitched together swine intestine with great precision, fast.
+Named STAR (Smart Tissue Autonomous Robot), the robo-surgeon stitched together swine intestine quickly, with great precision.

 Robotic technology isn’t new in surgery, but autonomous robotic progress has been sedate.
 “The researchers published their findings in the Science Translational Medicine journal, and they noted the new machinery surpassed the consistency and precision of expert surgeons, laparoscopy, and robot-assisted (non-autonomous robotic) surgery,” says Beth Mole at ARS Technica.

 Here are two critical things you need to know about STAR and how autonomous tech in the hospital will help you:

 1. Best stitch, no matter who is on call

 “This smart, intelligent technology will tell you how to conduct surgery optimally,” said Dr Peter Kim, project lead on the Smart Tissue Autonomous Robot (STAR).
 “STAR won’t replace surgeons tomorrow but will provide collective experiences of how things should be done.”

 Kim believes that developing autonomous robots in this way will help doctors deliver the best care possible to patients, regardless of which surgeon is available on-call (particularly in the event of an emergency).
 The surgeon and tech aficionado adds: “Wouldn’t it be nice that whenever or wherever you need surgery, it’s done by the best surgeon?”